tombh/streaming/JOURNAL.md

 # Journal
 ## 2025
+📅 **May 20th**
+Evening: Crazy life day, suddenly moveing house without warning.
+Remember to charge keyboard overnight.
+So just a little stream, going to carry on with the pixels issue tests stuff.
+Got the pixel bug fixed and tested and clean and commented code.
+Feeling good looking at the remaining issues, the end is in sight!

 📅 **May 19th**
 Afternoon: Another bit of a late start, just life stuff.
 Just get on with the bugfixing.
 Evening: Still working on getting the tests passing for the pixel compositing/blending.
 Realised that there are 2 places to make all this work right: adding pixels to a surface cell and merging 2 surfaces that have pixels in the same cell.
 So only just towards the end of stream did I start working on the compositing part.